kam1986/Compiler/README.md

     * Symbol Table Interface implemented, which ease code changes, and enable testing different scooping schemes depending on the symboltable

 ## TODO
-    * Changing implementation of tokens and arguments in the lexer/parser to an two interface implementation for easier maintaince.
+    * Changing implementation of tokens and arguments in the lexer/parser to a two interface implementation for easier maintaince.

     * Type Checker
         - for the functional, imperative and intermidate language, based on SML type system.